 Penn State Brandywine has been approved for an exploratory year at the NCAA Division 3 level starting in 2023-24.
 PSU Brandywine intends to join Division 3 and the exploratory year will help ensure they will meet the requirements necessary to complete the transition.
 Should the school finish the exploratory year and wish to continue the transition process, it would have another three full academic years as a provisional member meaning it would become a full NCAA Division 3 member in 2027-28.
 Currently and for the 2023-24 academic year, PSU Brandywine is a member of the United States Collegiate Athletic Association, which is comprised of two-year colleges.
 Brandywine is also a member of the Penn State University Athletic Conference.

 Roanoke College (Salem, Virginia) is moving forward with a return to the gridiron after it eclipsed its fundraising goal of $1.2 million.
 The school is planning to have a club football team in 2024 before it launches a varsity return in 2025.
-The Maroons are a member of the Old Dominion Athletic Conference and would become the ODAC’s 9th football member in 2025.
+The Maroons are a member of the Old Dominion Athletic Conference and will become the ODAC’s 9th football member in 2025.

 Vermont State-Castleton (Castleton, Vermont) will leave the Eastern Collegiate Football Conference to join the Massachusetts State Collegiate Athletic Conference (MASCAC) beginning with the 2024-25 academic year.
 Castleton is a full member of the Little East Conference but the LEC doesn’t sponsor football.